-The Goldilocks point for exercise arrives after your heart rate has been elevated for a couple of minutes: this is when your body really benefits from the exercise.
-Your metabolism picks up, your breathing rate increases and all the benefits of exercise are magnified.
+The Goldilocks point for exercise arrives after your heart rate has been elevated for a couple of minutes — this is when your body really benefits from exercise.
+Your metabolism picks up, your breathing rate increases, and all the benefits of exercise are magnified.

 This is often the moment when your endorphins increase, giving you a ‘runners’ high’ — an intense happiness that can carry you through the exercise and leave your mood elevated for hours.
 This can kick-in as early as five minutes into a workout, working out fairly intensively for the next ten minutes, before cooling down for the remaining five.

 Taking a CBD supplement alongside these short, intense workouts can potentially aid recovery and boost results: increasing metabolism and circulation, promoting healthy digestion and improving general health.

 An energetic, 20-minute workout is commonly known as HIIT, or high intensity interval training.
 It raises your heart rate, builds muscle, strength, and power, and incinerates calories.
 The more you push yourself and the less time you spend recovering in between sets, the more you’ll benefit.